gilbert/temp/README.md

 > [!NOTE]
 > Sin's type definitions build on a customized variation of `lib.dom.d.ts`, tailored specifically for Sin's patterns.
 They offer precise type narrowing for attributes and elements, complete with JSDoc annotations that include descriptive explanations and direct links to MDN documentation for deeper reference.

-### Omitted Function Methods
+## Omitted Function Methods

 Sin applies function augmentation, which causes IntelliSense completions to include native function methods such as `apply`, `call`, `caller`, `arguments`, `name`, `length`, and `prototype` properties which introduce unwanted clutter and noise in auto-complete suggestions.
-To address this, wherever function augmentation applies in Sin, native methods are assigned a `never` type and annotated with a `@deprecated` JSDoc tag.
+To address this, wherever function augmentation applies in Sin, native methods are assigned a `never` type and annotated with a `@deprecated` JSDoc tag, indicating they should not be used in Sin's context and tricking IntelliSense to deprioritize them in suggestions.

-There is no direct way to exclude these methods as its a limitation TypeScript itself.
+There is no direct way to exclude these methods as its a limitation of TypeScript itself.
 Although this is a cheap-hack tactic, it ensures that these non-applicable methods will appear last in IntelliSense suggestions and prevents them from polluting auto-completion results.

 > [!NOTE]
 > If you are using VSCode, you can set the `editor.suggest.showDeprecated` option to `false`, to fully hide these native methods.
 If you are using **Zed**, no equivalent setting exists to suppress deprecated suggestions.

-### Leveraging Generics
+## Leveraging Generics

 For TypeScript users, Sin offers generic typing to specify attributes (`attrs`), child elements (`children`), and component-level context (`context`) when invoking the `s` function.
 All generics are optional, allowing you to add type hints progressively without disrupting your workflow.